 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

 Internal Third Parties

-Subsidiaries of Ardagh Group S.A. acting as joint controllers or processors and who are based in the European Economic Area (EEA) and who provide (a) IT and system administration services, and (b) undertake reporting activities.
+Subsidiaries of Ardagh Group S.A. acting as joint controllers or processors and who provide (a) IT and system administration services, and (b) undertake reporting activities.

 Employees within the Sales/Communications/Marketing/Investor Relations teams who have access to the personal information to carry out the purposes set out in the table contained within paragraph 4 of this privacy notice.

 External Third Parties

 - Service providers acting as processors who provide IT, email, website and system administration services.

 - Professional advisers acting as processors including lawyers, finance providers, auditors and insurers who provide consultancy, financing, legal, insurance and accounting services.